celulaproject/celula/README.md

 - All communication between Celula instances is secured with self-signed certificates, therefore clients connecting to the Celula API must accept self-signed certificates.
 - Only NodeJS modules are supported for replication.
 - The format of claims and the associated logic of storing and making them available must be reviewed.
 Maybe a DNS like system for matching public keys to an IP is also required.
-- **The startup-script (and startup-script-celula-zero) code to be launched on VM creation is prone to errors and most probably does not prevent all access from third parties.
-Contributions to optimize it are more than welcome (password protection for GRUB, better restriction for console login, system reboots, restricting Magic SysRq, etc).**
+- **Important:** The [startup-script](https://github.com/celulaproject/celula/blob/master/lib/gce/startup-script.sh) and the [startup-script-celula-zero](https://github.com/celulaproject/celula/blob/master/lib/gce/utils/startup-script-celula-zero.sh) code to be launched on VM creation is prone to errors and most probably does not prevent all access from third parties.
+Contributions to optimize it are more than welcome (password protection for GRUB, better restriction for console login, system reboots, restricting Magic SysRq, etc).

 ## Setup